-The worldwide travel and tourism industry have thrived over the last decade, which also means it is becoming increasingly difficult to find off the beaten track places to explore.
+The worldwide travel and tourism industry has thrived over the last decade, which means it is becoming challenging to find off-the-beaten-track places to explore.

 If you're here with us on Go Backpacking, then chances are you like going where the crowds aren't.
 Here are three such places in central Asia to consider.

 Uzbekistan is not a well-known travel destination, nor for any specific reason in general.

 That's why most people would be hard-pressed to find it on a map.

 While this central Asian country is a mystery to mass travelers, it is pretty appealing to backpackers precisely because of its obscurity.

 But, don't make the mistake of thinking an Uzbekistan holiday has nothing to offer its travelers.

 Its people are traditionally very friendly to foreign tourists.
 It has a unique culture and rich history.